 That’s great – but how do you get these links?
 Well, that’s where it gets tricky.
 In this article, we’ll talk about some of the popular options for getting backlinks.
 But first, a closer look at what they are and why they matter.

 Backlinks are everywhere on the web.
 If you are reading a blog post and you see a link that heads to another site, you have found a backlink.
 That link doesn’t seem like anything notable to you as an internet user, but as a site owner, it’s a huge deal.
-Collecting plenty of these kinds of links from around the web can go a long way toward boosting you up the rankings.
+Collecting plenty of these kinds of links from around the web can go a long way toward boosting your ranking and improving your digital marketing efforts.

 To be clear, the best kind of backlink requires no active effort on your part.
 Well, at least it requires no effort in terms of going out to look for a link.
 These are called ‘organic’ backlinks because they happen naturally.
-Someone else out there in the world finds something they like on your site and they link to it as a way to serve their audience.
+Someone else out there in the world finds your page to have quality content and they link to your website as a way to serve their audience.
 This is how the backlink idea was meant to work in the first place, and these kinds of authentic backlinks are extremely powerful.

-Create great content.
+Create content that ads value and answers questions.
 This one should go without saying.
 If you want other people to link to your site from theirs, create great content!
 By regularly posting high-quality, original, insightful content, there will likely be plenty of other sites who want to recommend it to their readers.
 Sure, it will take a bit of time to occur naturally, but you should simply focus on the creation process and let the rest take care of itself.

 Do research.
 Depending on your industry, you might be able to do some original research that uncovers some interesting new insights.
 If these insights can be displayed statistically, that’s even better.
 People love to link to statistics, as those stats can help enhance any argument they may be trying to make.
 Attracting these kinds of links is great because it can help your SEO efforts and also help to position you as an authority in your space.